mapproxy/mapproxy/doc/services.rst

 MapProxy supports the `Tile Map Service Specification`_ from the OSGeo.
 The TMS is available at `/tms/1.0.0`.
 A request to this URL will return some metadata in XML format.

-Here is an example TMS request: ``/tms/1.0.0/base_EPSG900913/3/1/0.png``. ``png`` is the internal format of the cached tiles. ``base`` is name of the layer and ``EPSG900913`` is the SRS of the layer.
+Here is an example TMS request: ``/tms/1.0.0/base_EPSG900913/3/1/0.png``. ``png`` is the internal format of the cached tiles. ``base`` is the name of the layer and ``EPSG900913`` is the SRS of the layer.
 You can only select a SRS that your layer is caching.
 You can omit the SRS for EPSG900913.

 OpenLayers